Skip to main content

 Since version 1.0.0 of Bigraph Framework: The new groupID and base package name org.bigraphs.* is used instead of the former one de.tudresden.inf.st.bigraphs.*.

-Bigraph Framework is a Java software framework for the creation and simulation of bigraphs and bigraphical reactive systems to expedite the experimental evaluation of the bigraph theory in real-world applications.
+Bigraph Framework is a software framework written in Java for the creation and simulation of bigraphs and bigraphical reactive systems to expedite the experimental evaluation of the bigraph theory in real-world applications.

 The goal of this framework is to facilitate the implementation of reactive systems, including context-aware, agent-based systems or cyber-physical systems.
 The high level API eases the programming of bigraphical systems for various applications.
 The framework is developed around a metamodel-first approach, when working with bigraphical structures.

-• Dynamic creation of bigraphs at design time and runtime based on an EMOF-based metamodel
+• Dynamic creation of bigraphs at design time and runtime based on the Bigraph Ecore Metamodel (BEM)

-• Read and write the meta and instance model of a bigraph from and to the file system
+• Read and write instance models and metamodels of a bigraph from and to the file system

 • Visualization